PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Power System Models

-It is important to note that models like \eqref{eq:sim_res1}-\eqref{eq:sim_res4} arise in power systems from the application of \ac{SPT} to \eqref{eq:sim1}-\eqref{eq:sim2} to reduce overall model stiffness.
-By selectively zero-out some of the differential terms and transform the model into a system of index-1 \ac{DAE}, the ``slow'' states maintain their differential representation and the ``fast'' states are simplified into the algebraic terms.
-However, in \texttt{PSID.jl} there is no requirement that the separation between differential and algebraic states matches the slow and fast simplifications. }
+It is important to note that models like \eqref{eq:sim_res1}-\eqref{eq:sim_res4} arise in power systems from the application of \ac{SPT} to \eqref{eq:sim1}-\eqref{eq:sim2} to reduce overall model stiffness as describe in \cite{def_paper}.
+By selectively zeroing-out some of the differential terms and transforming the model into a system of index-1 \ac{DAE}, the ``slow'' states maintain their differential representation and the ``fast'' states are simplified into the algebraic terms.}

-\textbullet~ {\textbf{Mass Matrix Model:} This model is implemented for methods derived from the solution of mechanics problems where the differential terms $z'$ are multiplied by constants.
-It represents system dynamics with the equation $Mz' = h(z)$.
-Although mass matrix models may have arbitrary structure, in \texttt{PSID.jl} the focus is on models where $M$ is a diagonal matrix\footnote{These classes of mass matrix models are also named \emph{Lumped mass matrix} models}.
+\textbullet~ {\textbf{Mass Matrix Model:} This model is implemented for methods derived from the solution of mechanics problems where the differential terms $\frac{d z_t}{d t}$ are multiplied by constants.
+It represents system dynamics with the equation $M\frac{d z_t}{d t} = h(z)$.
+Although mass matrix models may have an arbitrary structure, in \texttt{PSID.jl} the focus is on models where $M$ is a diagonal matrix\footnote{These classes of mass matrix models are also named \emph{Lumped mass matrix} models}.
 The resulting model is as follows:

 where $M_x$ corresponds to the mass matrix for the device states and $M_y$ corresponds to the matrix for the network states.
-The diagonal elements of $M_x$ are determined by the time constants of the device models and can be 0 if the dynamics of the state are not included, which is a common occurrence in large data sets where filtering dynamics are ignored.
-On other hand, since \texttt{PSID.jl} employs a current injection model, $M_y$ has $0$ when a line is modeled using an algebraic relationship or when the constant multiplying the node voltage derivative terms.
-Similar to the residual model, \ac{SPT} can be used by setting the entries $M$ diagonal to $\epsilon \to 0$ in \eqref{eq:sim_mm1}-\eqref{eq:sim_mm2} and analyzing the conditions under which those entries reduce model stiffness. }
+The diagonal elements of $M_x$ are determined by the time constants of the device models and can be zero if the dynamics of the state are not included, a common occurrence in large data sets where filtering dynamics are ignored.
+For instance, $M_y$ is $0$ in the diagonal when the network is using \ac{QSP} assumptions or it can be populated with the line capacitance if the network needs to be modeled including \ac{EMT} dynamics.
+Similar to the residual model, \ac{SPT} can be used by setting the entries in the diagonal of $M$ from $\epsilon \to 0$ in \eqref{eq:sim_mm1}-\eqref{eq:sim_mm2} and analyzing the conditions under which those entries reduce model stiffness. }